Adult Courses

 Course information

-This course introduces the role of the community interpreter and how interpreters act as a bridge between minority-language communities and public/voluntary services.
-You’ll build awareness of how English changes by audience, purpose and place, explore how services such as the NHS, local authorities and DWP (Department for Work and Pensions) operate, and learn core responsibilities, boundaries and techniques for short, simple interpreting encounters.
+This introductory course explores the role of the community interpreter and how interpreters help people access public services such as the NHS, schools, housing and local authorities.
+You will develop awareness of English language features used in public service settings, learn about the responsibilities and boundaries of the interpreter, and gain basic techniques for short, simple interpreting encounters.
 The course also guides you on finding valuable voluntary experience and mapping a progression route to higher-level community interpreting qualifications.

 Key topics